vifreefly/kimuraframework/README.md

 > To perform remote server setup, [Ansible](https://github.com/ansible/ansible) is required **on the desktop** machine (to install: Ubuntu: `$ sudo apt install ansible`, Mac OS X: `$ brew install ansible`)

+> It's recommended to use regular user to setup the server, not `root`.
+To create a new user, login to the server `$ ssh root@your_server_ip`, type `$ adduser username` to create a user, and `$ gpasswd -a username sudo` to add new user to a sudo group.

 Example:

 ```bash